 1976: Official photograph of Tony Bracken with captain stripes.

 1977–1979—June 1977 to June 1979: Stationed at the American Embassy Moscow as naval attaché, where he was the official U.S Navy liaison to the USSR.
 He was a member of the U.S. delegation for navy-to-navy protocols for the prevention of incidents on the high seas and traveled extensively in the USSR as a naval observer.
 He played a key role in the Soviet rescue of a U.S. military aircraft that crashed in the Bering Sea in October 1978 off the Kamchatka Peninsula.
 Bypassing normal protocols, Bracken communicated the need for emergency assistance directly to the Russian chief of naval operations, thus saving precious time.
-Ten U.S. airmen were rescued by a Soviet fishing trawler after 12 hours in the freezing water (see Adak: The Rescue of Alfa Foxtrot 586 by Andrew C.A.
+Ten U.S. airmen were rescued by a Soviet fishing trawler after 12 hours in the freezing water.
+The incident is covered in the book (Adak: The Rescue of Alfa Foxtrot 586 by Andrew C.A.
 Jampoler; Naval Institute Press, 2011).
+Bracken relayed his first-hand account to his Naval Academy classmates in an email entitled “P-3 Ditching.”

 1979: Martha and Tony Bracken in Leningrad.